mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 ### Adding flexbox to the gallery

-To make *flex* item we target the parent.
+To make a *flex* item we target the parent.
 In the gallery we apply flex to `class="image-container"` so that the child elements (the three `figure`'s) become flex items.

 Replace the red border with `display: flex;`

 ```
 @media screen and (min-width: 500px) {

 .image-gallery .image-container {
         display: flex;
     }

 }
 ```
 Save and view your page.
 As soon as you reach the 500px width our `flex` items (our images and captions) line up next to each other.
 Whilst it looks a bit rubbish (500px is too small) this is fantastic news.

-One line of code - `display:flex` has enabled this.
+>One line of code - `display:flex` has enabled this.
 In the past, this was only achieved by fudges and hacks in CSS.

 Adjust the `min-width` at which our media query kicks in - `@media screen and (min-width: 750px)` will work.
 You might want to adjust this a little later.

+---

+> Which bit is the media query?

+This is the actual media query.

+`@media screen and (min-width: 500px) {`

+`}`

+>These are the styles we are applying with this media query.

+`.image-gallery .image-container {
+        display: flex;
+    }`

+---

+### Add another style to the media query

-We are next going to target each of our `<figure>`s.
+We are next going to target each of our `<figure>`s (with a class of `an-image`).

 Add this within the media query:

 ```
 .image-gallery .an-image {